Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

 If you only know the voltage and current of your clothes iron, you can calculate the power consumption, in Watts, using the calculator below.

-Once you know the power consumption, the calculator below can be used to estimate the power consumption and the electricity cost of an iron over a period of time.
+Once you know the power consumption, the calculator below can estimate an iron’s power consumption and electricity cost over a while.

 > If your clothes iron has a power rating of 2600 Watts (W)